 - Economics

-All three of these courses can help you in medical school and throughout your career.
+These three courses for humanities majors can help you in medical school and throughout your career.
 You’ll need to communicate effectively with a range of professionals, professors, patients, and their families.
 Medical students are bound by ethical considerations and will inevitably be governed by them, and finally, a basic understanding of economics will be beneficial throughout your career in medicine.

 2) Physical Sciences

 This seems like a no-brainer, considering the hard-skills overlap between physical science and medicine.
-The average medical school acceptance rate for graduates of a physical science program is 44.17%.
-Some of the courses you’ll take in these degrees include:
+The average med school acceptance rate for graduates of a physical science program is 48%.
+Some of the courses you’ll take in this undergraduate major include:

 - Chemistry